Pharmacy Residency Program - Sarasota

 • Research and Practice Advancement

-The successful completion of a major residency project is a requirement for each resident.
-The purpose of doing a major project is for the resident to attain the necessary skills to investigate a clinically relevant problem in a scientific manner.
+During this 12-month learning experience, residents will learn the steps involved in planning and completing a formal major research project.
+The purpose of doing a major research project is for the resident to attain the necessary skills to investigate a clinically relevant problem in a scientific manner.
+In addition, results from the project should contribute to safe, effective, and cost-conscious medication use, development of the department or the profession as a whole.
 This project may be in the form of original research or development, enhancement, or evaluation of some aspect of pharmacy services.
 All such projects shall be directed toward useful outcomes and should not merely be academic exercises for the sole purpose of satisfying this requirement.
-The term “Residency Project Advisor” designates the individual responsible for assisting the resident in carrying out his/her longitudinal project and manuscript.
-A completed manuscript suitable for publication is required to fulfill this requirement.
-The manuscript will be considered complete when the stated objectives have been met per the Residency Project Advisor and Residency Advisory Committee.
-A residency certificate will not be awarded until the manuscript is completed and deemed suitable by the above individuals.
-Residents will be provided dedicated project days during the month of December as well as addition days scheduled on a routine basis throughout the residency year.
+A primary project preceptor will be designated as the individual responsible for assisting the resident in carrying out the major longitudinal project and manuscript.
+A completed manuscript suitable for publication must be submitted to fulfill this requirement

 • Teaching and Education